terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 Custom findings, based on events, can be configured for a variety of sources and can be [exported](https://cloud.google.com/security-command-center/docs/how-to-notifications) to other tools or notification systems for follow-up, triage, and investigation.
 For this project, we make use of a custom source for all findings.

-To create this source we need to grant org. level Security Command Center permissions to the Terraform service account (`roles/securitycenter.sourcesEditor`).
+To create this source we need to grant the organization level Security Command Center role "Security Center Sources Editor" (`roles/securitycenter.sourcesEditor`) to the Terraform service account.

 Findings can be filtered based on "category", which corresponds to the particular use case for the alert.
-In order to create findings, we grant the alerting Cloud Function service account `roles/securitycenter.findingsEditor`.
+In order to create findings, we grant the BigQuery Log Alerting Cloud Function service account the "Security Center Findings Editor" role (`roles/securitycenter.findingsEditor`).

-**Note:** Security Command Center sources can only be created with a service account and for this to function, the Security Command Center API needs to be enabled in the Terraform admin project.
+**Note:** Security Command Center sources can only be created with a service account and for this to work, the Security Command Center API needs to be enabled in the Terraform admin project.

 ## Usage

-Basic usage of this module is as follows:
+Basic usage of this submodule is as follows:

 ```hcl
 module "bq-log-alerting" {